GridPlus/lattice-connect-v2/README.md

 ## FAQ

 ### What do I need to do migrate from `v1`?
 Nothing.
 If you've made changes from `SSH`, they will be ignored by `v2`.

-To fully revert them: reset your router in the Lattice<sup>1</sup> System Settings (if you're using Wi-Fi, you'll be required to reconnect).
+If you're adament about having factory settings, you may reset your router in the Lattice<sup>1</sup> System Settings.
+Please be aware doing this will also reset your wireless routing settings, and will require reconnecting to your Wi-Fi network.

 ### Can I use _Lattice Connect_ with MetaMask?
 If you're setting up _Lattice Connect_ for the first time, we highly recommend using Frame.
 MetaMask setup is possible, though more involved.
 Specific instructions will be added soon.